 DNR to Hire 550 Seasonal Firefighters

-The Washington State Department of Natural Resources (DNR) has begun recruiting for 550 temporary firefighters to serve during the 2019 wildfire season with the state’s largest wildland firefighting department.
-In 2018, DNR crews responded to a record 1,826 wildfires.
+The Washington State Department of Natural Resources (DNR) has begun recruiting for 550 temporary firefighters to serve with the state’s largest wildland firefighting department for next year’s fire season.
+This year, DNR crews have responded to a record 1,857 wildfire calls.

-“If you are motivated to do this work, I encourage you to apply,” said the Commissioner of Public Lands Hilary Franz, who heads DNR.
-“Having these trained firefighters ready to respond is key to protecting our state’s livelihoods and communities.
+“Firefighters do important work that protects our communities and natural resources.
+We are looking for motivated and capable individuals who can do strenuous outdoor work and has the desire to serve our state to apply to be part of our firefighting team,” said Commissioner of Public Lands Hilary Franz, who heads DNR.
+“Having trained firefighters ready to respond is key to protecting our state’s livelihoods and communities.
 Their work is incredibly valuable to me and all of our state’s citizens.”

 First-time applicants should be able to fill positions from approximately mid-June to mid-September, though some temporary positions will be filled by returning firefighters as soon as April.
 With growing frequency, seasonal firefighters may also have the opportunity to work longer seasons – into October – when they are able and conditions dictate.

-DNR provides hired firefighters with all required safety clothing, equipment and training they need.
+DNR provides its firefighters with all the required safety clothing, equipment and training.
 Applicants should be willing and capable of performing strenuous outdoor work.
-Positions span different kinds of wildland firefighting such as hand crews, engine leaders, helitack firefighters, and squad bosses.
-Those interested can visit DNR’s website www.dnr.wa.gov/employment, to scan firefighting job descriptions, or visit the agency’s blog post.
+Positions span different kinds of wildland firefighting such as hand crews, engine leaders, helitack firefighters and squad bosses.
+Those interested can visit DNR’s website www.dnr.wa.gov/jobs to scan firefighting job descriptions, or visit the agency’s blog post.

 DNR is responsible for preventing and fighting wildfires on 13 million acres of private, state and tribal-owned forestlands.

-DNR 2-minute recruitment video ‘Be a Wildland Firefighter’ for social media:
+DNR’s 2-minute recruitment video ‘Be a Wildland Firefighter’ for social media can be watched here: